jeking-illinois/illinois-splunk-cloud-custom-apps/README.md

 Click `Add file` then `Upload files` and then drag/drop `%SPLUNK_HOME%\etc\apps\<APP NAME>` & commit

-In this branched `README.md`, delete everything below & including this line and replace <APP NAME> with the new app's name & commit
+In this branched `README.md`, delete everything below & including this line, and replace every instance of `<APP NAME>` below with the new app's name & commit

 # <APP NAME>
 ## Details